IMPORTANT Website terms of use and cookie statement

 Exhibition information

-The design of the central and the primary exhibit has been influenced by the ‘feminine embodiment practice’, from the concept of the Nakshi Kantha (traditional Bangladeshi diaspora embroidery technique).
+The design of the central and the primary exhibit was influenced by the ‘feminine embodiment practice’, from the concept of the Nakshi Kantha (traditional Bangladeshi diaspora embroidery technique).
 The concept involves re-using layers of recycled fabric and diverse materials, used to co-design the ‘pathways to success in architecture’, by delving into the narratives of the lived experiences of the barriers, from a FAME perspective

-This research investigates the systems of discrimination in architecture and disadvantage experienced due to someone’s race, class and gender; and how these affect established practitioners, young scholars and students, from diverse backgrounds, knowledge and practices.
+This research investigated the systems of discrimination in architecture and disadvantage experienced due to someone’s race, class and gender; and how these affect established practitioners, young scholars and students, from diverse backgrounds, knowledge and practices.

 Research process

 The research for this exhibition is explored through an intersectional feminist lens to amplify the underrepresented voices in architecture.
-It has been conducted through a range of participatory methods and by engaging with the community of practitioners and students of architecture.
+It was conducted through a range of participatory methods and by engaging with the community of practitioners and students of architecture.
 Therefore, directly challenging institutions such as the Royal Institute of British Architects (RIBA), Architects Registration Board (ARB), universities and practices, by disseminating the findings and evidence-based research.

 This research has been disseminated extensively to make it accessible to those in power.
 FAME collective’s research dissemination led to ARB's recent policy changes that came into place to remove the policy barriers in architecture by increasing access to the architecture profession for a wider demographic.